QubesOS/qubes-doc/user/security-in-qubes/split-ssh.md

 # Qubes Split SSH with KeePassXC

-These Qubes scripts allow one to keep ssh private keys in a separate VM (an "ssh-vault"), allowing other VMs to use them only after being authorized.
-This is done by using Qubes's qrexec framework to connect a local SSH Agent socket from an AppVM to the SSH Agent socket within the ssh-vault VM.
-The protections for the ssh private key should be similar to running ssh -A into the client AppVM.
+These Qubes setup allows you to keep ssh private keys in a vault VM and the Client SSH VM to use them only after being authorized.
+This is done by using Qubes's qrexec framework to connect a local SSH Agent socket from an AppVM to the SSH Agent socket within the vault VM.

 ## Creating the Vault and connector AppVMs